 - Very bad and sometimes deadly allergic side effects have rarely happened.
 Talk with your doctor.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

 - Talk with your doctor before getting any vaccines.
 Use of some vaccines with cyclophosphamide injection may either raise the chance of an infection or make the vaccine not work as well.

 - You may bleed more easily.
 Be careful and avoid injury.
 Use a soft toothbrush and an electric razor.

 - You may have more of a chance of getting an infection.
 Wash hands often.
 Stay away from people with infections, colds, or flu.
 Some infections have been very bad and even deadly.

 - Very bad and sometimes deadly heart problems like heart failure have happened with cyclophosphamide injection.
 Talk with the doctor.

 - Other types of cancer may rarely happen later in life.

-- Lung problems have happened with cyclophosphamide injection.
-Call your doctor right away if you have lung or breathing problems like trouble breathing, shortness of breath, or a cough that is new or worse.
+- Some people have had lung problems with cyclophosphamide injection.
+Sometimes, this has been deadly.
+Call your doctor right away if you have signs of lung problems like shortness of breath or other trouble breathing, cough that is new or worse, or fever.

 - If you are 65 or older, use cyclophosphamide injection with care.
 You could have more side effects.